Roman-Oliynykov/JavaLabTaskOnWildcardsSolution/README.md

 #Solution for a lab task on Java Wildcards

-Demo of Stack implementation supporting hierarchy of generic classes
+Own stack implementation supporting hierarchy of generic classes

+It's a variant for the solution of a lab task on the Java programming course given in V.N.
+Karazin Kharkov National University.